TFG-ATC-TA/tfg-DaniLopez23/README.md

 This repository implements a Bulk Milk Tank Digital Twin web app, consisting of several main components.
 Below is a general explanation of each major part:

+## Environment Configuration

+To run this project, you need a valid `.env` file with the required environment variables for backend service.
+**This file is not included in the repository for security reasons.**
+Please contact the project creator to obtain the appropriate `.env` file and instructions for setup.

 ---

 ## Backend